Progressive, which has been selling auto insurance policies since 1937, teamed up with Pets Best in 2007 to create Progressive Pet Insurance.

 Progressive Pet Insurance Coverage Options

-Unlike many pet insurance providers that only offer two insurance plans that generally cover medical or wellness, Progressive provides three options.
+Unlike many pet insurance providers that offer two insurance plans that reimburse for medical or wellness exam fees, Progressive provides three options.

-Policyholders can choose Progressive pet insurance coverage for accident and illness care, accident-only care, or wellness care for dogs or cats of any breed.
+Customers can choose pet insurance coverage for accident and illness care, accident-only care, or wellness care for dogs or cats of any breed.

 Accident and Illness Care

-These policies also cover heredity and congenital conditions, which are excluded by some insurance providers, and can include common ailments such as heart disease, glaucoma, kidney disease, epilepsy, and hip dysplasia.
+These policies also cover hereditary conditions and congenital conditions, both of which are excluded by some insurance providers.
+These conditions can include common ailments such as heart disease, glaucoma, kidney disease, epilepsy, and hip dysplasia.

 Other valuable treatments and services covered under this plan include: